 We offer a no hassle, no obligation, no pressure environment to sell your bullion for immediate cash.
 Everything happens right in front of you; your materials never leave your sight.
 In just a few minutes we can evaluate your items and get accurate weights and authentications.
 Then we will make an all cash offer on the spot.
 The decision to sell is always yours to make.
 Bear in mind that by law we have to take care of some paperwork and documentation with every transaction.
 That part of the process is quick and easy but does require you to have a valid government issued ID in your possession at the time of the transaction.

 On top of offering aggressive pricing across the board, the biggest benefit to doing business with Gold Rush the lack of waiting.
-No wire transfers to worry about so waiting days for your money to show up.
-We will pay you immediate cash, or a check upon request.
+We pay cash for 99% of our transactions.
+No wire transfers to worry about or waiting days for your money to show up.
+We will pay you immediate cash, or a check/wire transfer upon request of course.
 There is no waiting for your package to arrive and then be evaluated.
-Also no worrying about your parcel getting lost in the mail.
+No worrying about your parcel getting lost in the mail.
 And that means no need for expensive shipping and insurance.
 You sit down at the desk, speak with an expertly trained professional, do a little math and a little paperwork, then leave with cash!

 Also, as I mentioned earlier, one of the many benefits to doing business with Gold Rush is that our massive and consistent volume allows us to fetch the most money for our bullion trades.
 That means that we will consistently and continuously pay you as aggressively as possible.
 Because we are not a retailer our inventory never gets full.
 And our ability to buy is never constricted by having to make huge investments in inventory and then waiting to liquidate that inventory, and recover our working capital, one gold round at a time, as will happen with a coin dealer selling to the public.